yosefmelamed/Restaurant-Reservation-App/README.md

 Search:

 - Allows a user to search for reservations based on the phone number associated with the reservation
-- Can search based on part of anumber
+- Can search based on a partial number
-- If there is no match then it displays a No match message
+- If there is no match then it displays a "no match" message
 - Contains a submit button and a cancel button which goes back to the previous page